Netatalk/netatalk/COMPILATION.md

 # Compile Netatalk from Source

-This appendix describes how to compile Netatalk from source for specific operating systems.
+Below are instructions on how to compile Netatalk from source for specific operating systems.
-Before starting, please read through the Installation chapter first.
+Before starting, please read through the [Install Quick Start](https://netatalk.io/install) guide first.
-You need to have a copy of Netatalk's source code before proceeding.
+You need to have a local clone of Netatalk's source code before proceeding.

-Please note that these guides are automatically generated, and may not be optimized for your system.
+Please note that these steps are automatically generated from the CI jobs, and may not always be optimized for standalone execution.
-Also, the steps for launching Netatalk are incomplete for some OSes, because of technical constraints.

-# Operating Systems

 ## Alpine Linux